 A palmetto bug is a large, reddish-brown insect with a cream-colored thorax and brown wings.
 Smokybrown and American cockroaches are similar in size (about 1.5–2 inches), but the American cockroach is about a half inch longer.
 Though both insects can fly, they’re not great fliers.
 Other nicknames for a palmetto bug include water bug, flying water bug, and Florida woods cockroach.

 Since palmetto bugs are rarely seen during the day, it may be difficult to know if you have an infestation.
-Look for these signs to help you determine if you have an infestation:
+Look for these signs to help you determine if you have a cockroach infestation:

 • A distinct, musty smell in your bathroom or basement